pi-hole/docs/docs/ftldns/configfile.md

 #### `DBFILE=/etc/pihole/pihole-FTL.db` {#dbfile data-toc-label='Database Filename'}

-Specify path and filename of FTL's SQLite3 long-term database.
+Specify the path and filename of FTL's SQLite3 long-term database.
 Setting this to `DBFILE=` disables the database altogether

 ---